Sreeni1204/ML_small_projects/README.md

 # ML_small_projects
 small projects ML

-For more theoritical explanation follow the blog by "JONATHAN WEISBERG" link - https://jonathanweisberg.org/post/A%20Neural%20Network%20from%20Scratch%20-%20Part%201/
+MNIST - For more theoritical explanation follow the blog by "JONATHAN WEISBERG" link - https://jonathanweisberg.org/post/A%20Neural%20Network%20from%20Scratch%20-%20Part%201/